 - Line a cookie sheet with a silicone mat or parchment paper.

 - Melt chocolate wafers in a double boiler.

 - Create antlers by breaking pretzels in half.
-Position pretzels in pairs on cookie sheet, about an inch apart, so you can lay Chocolate dipped cookie on top.
+Position pretzels in pairs on the cookie sheet, about an inch apart, so you can lay Chocolate dipped cookie on top.

 - Dip Nutter Butter in melted candy uing a fork flip it over to coat both sides.
 Remove the cookie and lightly tap the excess chocolate off.
 Place the dipped cookie onto pretzels on prepared cookie sheet.

 - Place 2 eyes and 1 M&M nose on to create the face on each cookie.

 - Repeat with remaining cookies.
 Allow to harden for 1 hour before serving.